jeromefellus-sekoia/meshroom/docs/tutorial.md

 ### 1. Gather knowledge about existing products

-In Meshroom's spirit, users may have already shared products definitions via, say, github.com, so you can browse publicly shared meshroom repos for products of interest to build your mesh.
+In Meshroom's spirit, users may have already shared products definitions via, say, github.com, so you can browse public shared meshroom repos for products of interest to build your mesh.

 Imagine we want to incorporate a Sekoia.io SOC platform tenant into our mesh.
 We can leverage existing definitions from [https://github.com/jeromefellus-sekoia/meshroom/tree/master/example/products/sekoia](https://github.com/jeromefellus-sekoia/meshroom/tree/master/example/products/sekoia), by simply copying the subdirectory to our project's `products/` folder.